 For DIY home dog groomers, a visit to the groomer can require quite the $$$, depending on your pet’s size and coat type.
-An Andis EasyClip will pay for itself after 2 or 3 neat haircuts.
+An Andis EasyClip from Amazon.com will pay for itself after 2 or 3 neat haircuts.

-For professional groomers, a flexible, sophisticated tool like Andis AGC 2-Speed opens the way to satisfied pets and owners.
+For professional groomers, a flexible, sophisticated tool like the Andis AGC 2-Speed opens the way to satisfied pets and owners.

 For me?
 Well, DIY grooming my little one has always been all about the connection.
 My fluffie is both a companion and a sidekick.
 Feeling down?
 There’s this special someone to brighten my mood!

 I want to pamper it as much as I can in return.
-Here are the top dog grooming clippers and their reviews if you feel the same.
+Here are the top best dog clippers and their reviews if you feel the same.
 Take your pick, depending on your preferences.

 - Andis AGC Super 2-Speed

 All coat types, particularly great for thick coats.

 - Motor power: